 Certain airway disorders require reconstruction surgery to rebuild or expand parts of the airway, such as the voice box or windpipe.
 Reconstruction procedures can be performed with endoscopic or open surgical techniques.
 Conditions that may need reconstruction include laryngeal cleft, laryngomalacia, subglottic or tracheal stenosis, tracheal rings, and tracheomalacia.

 Your child may work with a speech pathologist to improve his or her ability to swallow.
 The therapist will help your child improve chewing, sucking, and tongue movements and strengthen the muscles in the mouth and throat that are used for swallowing.
-A dietitian and speech therapist can help your child get the calories and nutrition he or she needs while also learning how to accept foods that look and feel different.
-Feeding therapy can involve eating different foods at hot and cold temperatures and with varying textures.

 Tests and Procedures

 Imaging of the head, neck, and chest are taken to check for blockages.
+These tests are fairly quick and are painless.